1000 E. University, Dept. 3334, Coe Library 510

 Laramie, WY 82071

 The Ellbogen Center for Teaching and Learning has a limited amount of discretionary funds available for instructors who are interested in furthering their professional development as it relates to teaching and learning.
 Funds are available on a first come, first serve basis.
-Potential uses of these funds might include attending or presenting at teaching conferences or workshops, and/or purchase of materials that enhance instruction.
-Requests for funding require some level of departmental investment.
+Requests for funding require departmental financial investment.
 Recipients must also be willing to present at an ECTL session related to the teaching and learning topic for which the grant was awarded.
-To apply for one of these grants, click here.

 The Service, Leadership, and Community Engagement (SLCE) Office is proud to support faculty initiatives to increase service opportunities for students.
 SLCE is pleased to announce the availability of Service-Learning Mini-Grant Awards.
 These grants, typically between $250 and $750, are available to fund the implementation of new service-learning projects or the improvement of established projects in existing courses.
 Grants will be awarded to faculty on a competitive basis according to the selection criteria.